 - In a medium pot over medium heat cook the water, sugar, and honey.
 Bring to a boil then slowly lower the temperature to low heat.
 Cook syrup for about 20 minutes or until the syrup becomes thick.

-- Once baklava comes out of oven, pour syrup over the top and let sit for about 5 hours.
+- Once the baklava comes out of the oven, pour the syrup over the top and let it sit for about 5 hours.

 - Serve with a sprinkle of cinnamon powder over the baklava.

 Kontos Foods Twitter

 Kontos Foods Website